Arfiya Eri: Personal life

-Eri's first language is Japanese, but she is also able to communicate in English, Chinese, Uzbek, Turkish and Uyghur with considerable fluency, along with a basic level of proficiency in Arabic.
+Eri's first language is Japanese, but she is also able to communicate in English, Chinese, Uzbek, Turkish and Uyghur along with a basic level of Arabic Language.

 Political positions

 She has described her policies as in line with most mainstream LDP positions.
 She has been vocal about her support for initiatives to promote gender equality in Japan.
 Eri has noted that young female politicians are rare in Japan, saying in July 2022, when she was 33 years old: "We need better representation – we need young people to feel that they are being represented, that the future is in their hands.
 Right now, a lot of antagonism comes from the fact that most of the politicians look the same to them."

 Eri is strongly anti-authoritarian, a position she says is shaped by China's human rights abuses against Uyghurs in Xinjiang.